 CODE OF CANON LAW

 Can.
-872 Insofar as possible, a person to be baptized is to be given a sponsor who assists an adult in Christian initiation or together with the parents presents an infant for baptism.
-A sponsor also helps the baptized person to lead a Christian life in keeping with baptism and to fulfill faithfully the obligations inherent in it.
+872 Insofar as possible, a person to be baptized is to be given a sponsor who assists an adult in Christian initiation or, together with the parents, presents an infant for baptism.
+A sponsor also helps the baptized person lead a Christian life in keeping with baptism and fulfilling the obligations inherent in it faithfully.

 Can.
 873 There is to be only one male sponsor or one female sponsor or one of each.